 The scholar Gerald Sider, in his 2014 book Skin for Skin: Death and Life for Inuit and Innu, has called land rights agreements in Canada, engineered to facilitate resource extraction, a form of privatization, effectively preventing public opposition to resource exploitation on what had been “Crown lands” (that is, unceded aboriginal land).
 While there has been a tenacious protest movement for more than half a decade over Muskrat Falls, no large NGOs will endorse their cause if it means opposing the Innu Nation, who – the solidarity movement must admit if it is not to be hypocritical – have as much right to say yes to developments as to say no. But the default position of not taking a position is still to take a position, which is to passively support the dominant power in conflicts over development.

 Despite their ongoing protests, the communities living in the Happy Valley-Goose Bay region near the dam construction site have had to witness the destruction of their river, as the Muskrat Falls project with every passing year proves to be both more expensive and more wasteful.
 Happy Valley-Goose Bay resident Roberta Benefiel reported the discovery of piles of downed logs – horizontal forests stacked up along hundreds of miles of the newly cleared transmission corridor towards the coast.
-Forests clearcut for the transmission corridor as well as the reservoir – amounting to 4,000 cubic meters of timber (that is equivalent to two years of the allowable cut for the district) – had simply been piled up and left to rot.
+Forests clearcut for a partial clearing for the reservoir –amounting to 390,000 cubic meters– as well as forest cleared for the creation of the transmission corridor –an additional 400,000 cubic meters of timber (that is equivalent to two years of the allowable cut for the district) – had simply been piled up and left to rot.
 “Nalcor told us it’s not responsible for getting the wood to the communities, so it’s just leaving it there,” Benefiel explained.
 “Nearly every home has a wood stove and could certainly have benefited from receiving this wood for several years to come.”